3devo/ChildbusBootloader/PROTOCOL.md

 Masters should only use this when they are certain that at most one device will be respond, since there is no provision to handle conflicts.

-The actual switch can happen either before or after the response is read.
+On I²C, the change in address can happen either before or after the response is read.
 The master should read a response from the old address, and if no reply is received, it should read from the new address.

+On RS485, the response should include the old address from before the switch.

 `POWER_UP_DISPLAY` command
 --------------------------